mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

-- ## determine whether the price of the painting is correlated with its size Query Purpose: This query determines whether the size of a painting (calculated as length × width in square inches) has any correlation with its sale price.
-This can help assess whether larger paintings tend to sell for more.
+- ## determine whether the price of the painting is correlated with its size Query Purpose: This query determines whether the size of a painting (calculated as length × width in square inches) is determinant of its sale price.
+This can help to understand whether larger paintings tend to be more expensive and are sold more
 - ```sql
     Select  [Sale_Price],
     CAST(Length_in AS INT) * CAST(Width_in AS INT) AS "Size_of_the_painting_sq.in"